SexChrLab/Cancer_Genomics/README.md

         ```
     - This will generate 17mer peptides but changing the 17 can change the default for the generated peptides.
 Generating 17mers is recommended as this allows the following steps to create 9mer peptides in which the mutation of interest is in every possible position

-## 03_Calculate_Neoantigen_Binding
+## 03_calculate_neoantigen_binding
-We assess neoantigen bindint in two ways.
+We assess neoantigen binding in two ways.
 First, we use netMHCpan to calculate the dissociation constant and then we use the netMHCstabpan to calculate the binding stability

 **Note, currently the HLA types are assumed to be present in the config file, but the config file created here does not automatically add them, this will be fixed soon**